The Mind Science Foundation

 A great nephew of MSF Founder, Tom Slick, Mr. Guenther is a long-time supporter of MSF and native San Antonian.
 He restored and resides in an O'Neil Ford-designed home custom built for Tom Slick and is an avid contemporary and modern art collector.
 In addition to being a venture capital investor in leading edge technologies, he manages family investments in auto dealerships and hotels.

 Dr. Johnson retired in 2011, after 25 years in private practice as a psychologist working primarily with children, adolescents and college age young adults.
 His secondary interest areas were chronic pain, rehabilitation, and in the last five years before retirement, geriatric issues.
 He is a past board chairman of Sunshine Cottage for Deaf Children and a past board member of San Antonio Academy.
-He is married and has a 27 year old son.
+He has a son and daughter-in-law.